 A Reaction is a play performed in response to the entity being targeted by a hostile Action.
 Unless otherwise specified, only one Reaction may be played in response to an Action; however there is no limit to how many Reactions an entity may play in a turn.
 Reactions function as defenses against an enemy's attack.
-They may try to cause the attack to fail, reduce incoming damage, block conditions or other harmful effects, and/or attempt a counter to harm the attacking enemy.
+They may try to cause the attack to fail, reduce incoming damage, block harmful effects, attempt a counter to harm the attacking enemy, and/or more.

 For more information, see Player's Guide Chapter 3: Scenarios.